ACL injury prevention is becoming a more popular focus in many sports.

 The ACL is flexible and can stretch to a degree, but too much strain through it will cause it to tear.
 This usually happens in one of two ways:

-Effective rehab to reduce the risk of ACL injuries should incorporate a number of things:
+Effective training programs for ACL injury prevention should incorporate a number of things:

 jogging, shuttle runs and running in different directions should be

-incorporated into warms ups focussing on ACL injury prevention.
+incorporated into warms ups focusing on ACL injury prevention.

-This is becoming a very popular part of ACL injury prevention programmes, designed to improve dynamic stabilisation of the knee.
-They also teach individuals how to land from jumps, pivot and change direction without putting too much force through the ACL.
+Neuromuscular training is becoming a very popular part of ACL injury prevention programmes, designed to improve dynamic stabilisation of the knee.
+Neuromuscular programmes also teach individuals how to land from jumps, pivot and change direction without putting too much force through the ACL.

-One element of this is plyometric exercises - specialised, high intensity exercises to improve power, strength and speed through various jumping and hopping activities.
+One key element of ACL injury prevention is plyometric exercises - specialised, high intensity exercises to improve power, strength and speed through various jumping and hopping activities.
 They work by causing the muscle to first lengthen and then quickly shorten.
-They should only be done under close supervision as they involve high-risk movements and if done incorrectly, can result in injury.
+Plyometric exercises should only be done under close supervision as they involve high-risk movements and if done incorrectly, can result in injury.

 Having good proprioception is a vital part of preventing ACL knee injuries.
-Proprioception is the reflex control through small adjustments that provides the stability of the knee.
-The ACL provides the primary proprioceptive input at the knee.
+Proprioception is the reflex control at the knee through small muscle and ligament adjustments that provides the stability of the knee joint.

 Balance exercises such as